Photoproduction of heavy vector mesons in peripheral $PbPb$ collisions at the Large Hadron Collider: Results

 \section{Results}

 In this section we will present our predictions for the rapidity distributions associated with the photoproduction of $J/\Psi$ and $\Upsilon$ mesons in peripheral $PbPb$ collisions at the LHC energies, considering dfferent centralities.
 We will consider distinct combinations of the models for the nuclear photon flux, photon - nucleus cross - section, overlap function and dipole - proton scattering amplitude.
 Our goal is to estimate the current theoretical uncertainty in the treatment of peripheral collisions.
-For a similar analysis in the case of ultraperipheral heavy - ion collision see, e.g., Ref. \cite{run2}.
+For a similar analysis in the case of ultraperipheral heavy - ion collisions see, e.g. Ref. \cite{run2}.
 In addition, the average rapidity distribution in the kinematical range covered by the ALICE data will be estimated and a comparison with the current data will be performed.
-Following Refs. \cite{Klusek-Gawenda:2015hja, GayDucati:2018who}, the predictions for the distinct centralities will be estimated considering that the centrality $c$ and the impact parameter of the collision $b$ are related by $c = {b^2}/({4R_A^2})$, where $R_A$ is the nuclear radius.
+Following Refs. \cite{Klusek-Gawenda:2015hja, GayDucati:2018who}, the predictions for the distinct centralities will be estimated considering that the centrality $c$ and the impact parameter of the collision $b$ are related by $c = {b^2}/({4R_A^2})$, where $R_A$ is the nuclear radius. { Two comments are in order.
+First, the relation between the centrality and the corresponding impact parameter of the collision, can also be estimated using a Monte Carlo based on the Glauber approach (See, e.g. Ref. \cite{Loizides:2017ack}), which imply different values for $b_{min}$ and $b_{max}$ in a given centrality range in comparison with the approach assumed here and in Refs. \cite{Klusek-Gawenda:2015hja, GayDucati:2018who}.
+In Appendix \ref{ssec:MC} we estimate the dependence of our predictions on this choice.
+Second, we will focus our analysis on large centralities (50\% - 70\% and 70\% - 90\%), but ALICE Collaboration has also released experimental data for smaller centralities ranges \cite{ALICE:2015mzu,ALICE:2022zso,ALICE:2024whv}.
+For completeness, a comparison between our predictions and these data is presented in Appendix \ref{ssec:lowcentra}.
+However, in our opinion, for centralities smaller than 50\%, the impact of the QGP formation on the photoproduced heavy vector mesons cannot be disregarded in order to derive a realistic prediction for the yields (See, e.g. Ref. \cite{Shi:2017qep}).
+As a consequence, the results presented in Appendix \ref{ssec:lowcentra} must be considered as upper bounds for the yields.
+A more detailed analysis, taking into account of the QGP effects, will be presented in a forthcoming publication. }

 Initially, we will investigate the impact of the treatment of the photon - nucleus cross - section on the predictions of the rapidity distribution.
 In Fig. \ref{Fig:jpsi_difsecs} we present our results for $J/\Psi$ (upper panels) and $\Upsilon$ (lower panels) production, derived considering the IP-SAT model for the dipole - proton scattering amplitude and the GLC model for the overlap function.
 The current ALICE data are also presented for comparison \cite{ALICE:2022zso,Massacrier:2024fgx,Bize:2024ros}.
 One has that the predictions are strongly dependent on the modeling of the effective nuclear flux.
 In addition, the modification of $\sigma_{\gamma A}$, as performed in Eq. (\ref{Eq:sec_bdep}), implies a reduction of the predictions, that is larger for smaller centralities.
 Such a behavior is expected, since we are excluding the overlap region and considering only the spectators as target.
 Therefore, the predictions derived assuming the $b$ -dependent photon - nucleus cross - section, Eq. (\ref{Eq:sec_bdep}), should be considered a lower bound for the photoproduction of vector mesons in peripheral collisions.
 We also have verified that similar conclusions are derived considering other models for ${\cal N}_p$ and $(\Psi^{V*}\Psi)_{T}$, as well as for peripheral $PbPb$ collisions at \( \sqrt{s} = 2.76\,\mathrm{TeV} \).